Statistics shown by apparel industry

 Ready-to-Wear

 Unlike Haute Couture, Ready-to-Wear, or Prêt-à-Porter, brings fashion from the runways to the masses.
 It caters to a broader audience, offering affordable and trendy clothing for everyday wear.
-Ready-To-Wear collections are designed to balance aesthetics, comfort, and practicality.
+Ready-to-wear collections are designed to balance aesthetics, comfort, and practicality.
 Fashion houses and retailers produce these lines seasonally, reflecting the latest trends and styles for people of various tastes and lifestyles.
 This sector significantly impacts shaping popular culture and how we express ourselves through clothing choices.

 Accessories